SB01 Manual Superlative™

 • If you press a key higher than the loewst C, it will be transposed up by the interval between the pressed key and C.

-To disable the Transpose function, hold the TRANSPOSE button down while pressing the lowest C. The indicator will go out and the SB01 has retruend to the normal condition (the key of C.)
+To disable the Transpose function, hold the TRANSPOSE button down while pressing the lowest C. The indicator will go out and the SB01 has returned to the normal condition (the key of C.)

 Tip: You can freely change transposition while the Arpeggiator or Sequencer are playing.